-If you’re thinking about starting a health, beauty, and wellness online store, or you’re looking to grow to the next level, here’s everything you need to know about the current industry and how to scale efficiently.
+If you’re thinking about starting a health, beauty, or wellness online store, or if you’re looking to grow your brand to the next level, here’s what you need to know about the current industry and how to scale efficiently.

-Direct-to-consumer health, beauty, and wellness brands are growing fast
+DTC health, beauty, and wellness brands are growing fast

 Here are some surprising stats that showcase its tremendous growth:

 US health, beauty, and wellness market is forecasted to reach $91 billion in 2023